Healthdirect Free Australian health advice you can count on.

 • Between each of the bones in your spine, you have a gel-filled disc that acts like a shock absorber.

-• Your discs can break down as you get older.
+• Your discs can naturally weaken as you get older.

-• If some of the gel bulges out of a disc, it can press on a nerve, causing pain, numbness or weakness.
+• If the gel inside a disc bulges out, it may press on nerves, leading to pain, numbness or weakness.

-• Most of the time, the pain gets better by itself without needing scans or surgery.
+• Most of the time, pain gets better by itself without needing scans or surgery.

-• You can look after your spinal discs by maintaining good posture and a healthy weight, practising safe lifting and doing muscle strengthening exercises.
+• You can look after your spinal discs by maintaining good posture and a healthy weight.

 What are spinal discs?

 There is a spinal disc between each of the bones (called vertebrae) in your spine.
-The spinal discs act as shock absorbers.
-The rubbery discs, also known as intervertebral discs, are filled with gel-like fluid, making the spine flexible.
+The spinal discs help absorb impacts, so that your bones don't rub against each other and can move smoothly.
+The rubbery discs, also known as intervertebral discs, are filled with gel-like fluid.
+This makes the spine flexible.

-The spinal cord is the bundle of nerves that connects your brain to the nerves in your body, and together, the vertebrae and the discs surround and protect your spinal cord.
+The spinal cord is the bundle of nerves that connects your brain to the nerves in your body.
+Together, the vertebrae and the discs surround and protect your spinal cord.

 What are the symptoms of spinal disc problems?

-Spinal disc problems often cause back pain.
+Spinal disc problems often lead to back pain.
 The location and type of back pain will depend on which disc is affected and what the problem is.
-If a disc in your neck is affected, you may experience pain in your neck.

 Nerve symptoms

 A common type of nerve pain caused by disc problems is sciatica.
-This is where the affected disc presses on the sciatic nerve, which travels from your lower back down the back of your leg.
+This is where the affected disc presses on the sciatic nerve.
+This nerve travels from your lower back down the back of your leg.

 Sometimes the pressure on the nerve can make your leg feel numb or weak.